Our membership and engagement is coordinated by the NIHR Coordinating Centre (NIHRCC).

 Dissemination activities

-Launched in 1997, Health Technology Assessment (HTA) journal series has an impact factor of 3.6 and is ranked 32nd (out of 105 titles) in the ‘Health Care Sciences & Services’ category of the Clarivate 2022 Journal Citation Reports (Science Edition).
+From April 2025 NIHR will be moving to a new open access and publication model which is more equitable in supporting all NIHRs funded researchers and builds on new innovations.
+NIHR Journals Library is an open access resource, freely available online providing a permanent record of NIHR-funded research to April 2025.
+This includes Health Technology Assessment (HTA) journal series (1997-2025) with an impact factor of 3.6 and is ranked 32nd (out of 105 titles) in the ‘Health Care Sciences & Services’ category of the Clarivate 2022 Journal Citation Reports (Science Edition).

 NIHR Evidence adds value to existing research outputs by selecting the most important findings and making them easy to digest.
 It provides summaries of single studies and collections of research on specific topics, to help inform decisions made by the public, health or care professionals, commissioners or policy makers.